 Creating a proposal

-- Review the strategic plan and the current year’s areas of focus.
+- Review the strategic plan and the plan’s current annual strategic priorities.

-- Identify and articulate a strategic project requiring investment that advances one or more strategic plan strategies, or potentially spans categories.
+- Identify and articulate a strategic project requiring investment that advances one or more of the plan's priorities, or potentially spans categories.

 Allocation criteria and considerations